Post Laminectomy Syndrome

 Spine surgeons perform back surgery to reduce or eliminate chronic back or leg pain due to spinal nerve compression.
 Should surgery fail to achieve all of its desired outcomes, the result is known as Post-Laminectomy Syndrome (sometimes called Failed Back Syndrome).

 If you are among those who continue to suffer from back and or leg pain after surgery, you know the frustration and despair this can cause.
 What you may not know is that there is hope.
 When accurately diagnosed, most post-surgical pain can be managed effectively.
-The pain specialists at Pain Specialists of America are skilled in determining the true source of your pain and providing the most effective non-surgical approaches available.
+Pain Specialists of Austin and Central Texas Pain Center are skilled in determining the true source of your pain and providing the most effective non-surgical approaches available.

 Understanding Post-Surgical Pain